Cancer antigen 19-9, CA 19-9 radioimmunoassay (RIA) test

 You may also need this test if you are having cancer treatment.
 It may be done every week or so to see how well treatment is working.

-You may also need this test if you have already been treated for cancer and your provider wants to see if your cancer has come back.
+You may also need this test if you have already been treated for cancer and your healthcare provider wants to see if your cancer has come back.

 This test works best to help diagnose or make decisions about treatment for pancreatic cancer.
 But it may also be used for other cancers.